wapmorgan/Morphos/README.md

 ### Addition of new languages.
 To add a new language simply: create the class inheriting BasicDeclension and realize three abstract methods from BasicDeclension:

-* Checks, whether if rules of formation of forms for this name.
+* Checks, whether there are rules for this name.
   ```php
   public function hasForms($name, $gender);
   ```